-- · Making travel arrangements as early as possible; - Incurring expenses that are consistent with the business need for travel and are "Reimbursable Expenses" under the travel practice; - Submitting accurate expense reports within 30 days of travel; - Including receipts for all expenses greater than or equal to \$25; - · Booking pre-planned travel through CFC's designated travel agency; and - · Using the Corporate Credit Card solely for appropriate business expenses.
+- Making travel arrangements as early as possible; - Incurring expenses that are consistent with the business need for travel and are "Reimbursable Expenses" under the travel practice. - Submitting accurate expense reports within 30 days of conclusion of travel; - Including receipts for all expenses greater than or equal to \$25; however, all expenses made on the corporate credit card, regardless of cost, require a receipt. - Booking pre-planned travel through CFC's designated travel agency; and - Using the corporate credit card solely for appropriate business expenses.